 Applications for Year 7 entry to a selective high school are completed and submitted online.
-The form will be available here on 10 October 2017 until 10pm on 13 November 2017.
+The form is available on 10 October 2017 until 10pm on 13 November 2017.
 Follow the steps below to apply.

 All applicants must complete the following steps to apply for Year 7 entry to a NSW selective high school.
 Read the information about applying (PDF 303KB) carefully prior to submitting an application.

-- Go to the selective high school placement application online – available from 10 October 2017 to 13 November 2017 for entry in 2019 and follow the instructions for registration.
+- Go to the selective high school placement application online between 10 October 2017 and 13 November 2017 for entry in 2019.
+Follow the instructions for applying.

 - You will receive an email with your password for the online application.

-- Return to the application and log in using your email address and password.
+- Return to the application, go to Login and log in using your email address and the password.

 - If you lose the password, go to Login and enter your email address and click on 'Forgotten password' to get a new email.
 Earlier passwords will be cancelled.